Saishivareddy/ELDD/README.md

 So whenever you are accessing a shared resource that time first we lock the mutex and then access the shared resource.
 When we are finished with that shared resource then we unlock the Mutex.

-I hope you got some idea about Mutex.
-Now, let us look at Mutex in the Linux Kernel.

 ## Mutex in Linux Kernel

 Today most major operating systems employ multitasking.
 Multitasking is where multiple threads can execute in parallel and thereby utilizing the CPU  in an optimum way.
 Even though, multitasking is useful, if not implemented cautiously can lead to concurrency issues (Race condition), which can be very difficult to handle.